QuentinRa/blog.quentinra.dev/info/php/setup/wamp.md

 <div class="sr"></div>

-## Change to mariadb
+## Change to MariaDB

-If you, like me, will use ``mariadb`` then right click on wamp in the system trail.
+If you, like me, will use ``MariaDB`` then right-click on wamp in the system trail.

 * Settings
 * Disabled MySQL
-* Enable Mariadb
+* Enable MariaDB

-Your database is here : <http://localhost/phpmyadmin>
+Your database is at <http://localhost/phpmyadmin>.

 * root
 * no password